Support Page Content

 GASPPA Diversity, Equity, & Inclusion Scholarship

-The Graduate Association of Students in Public Policy and Administration (GASPPA) is honored to present its first Diversity, Equity, and Inclusion Scholarship (DEIS) during the 2021-22 school year.
+The Graduate Association of Students in Public Policy and Administration (GASPPA) was honored to present its first Diversity, Equity, and Inclusion Scholarship (DEIS) during the 2021-22 school year.
 The DEIS was created by the 2020-21 GASPPA Board in their commitment towards positive social change, and will be executed by this year’s board in partnership with Sacramento State Public Policy & Administration (PPA) faculty.

 If you wish to donate to our scholarship, please visit www.csus.edu/give.
 Thank you for your support.